-So when it comes to investing in new tech, how do you ensure you choose a solution that will deliver long-term value to your teams?
+When your firm is looking at investing in new tech, how do you choose a solution that will deliver long-term value to your teams?

 We surveyed over 600 IT and Transformation professionals in global investment banks to find out how they’re approaching strategic tech investments in 2024 and beyond.
 Read on to find out how to choose a software that best fits your needs, and how to efficiently deploy it across your teams.